facelessuser/coloraide/docs/src/markdown/gamut.md

 perceptual spaces and how to set your own default.
 ///

 ColorAide has developed a chroma reduction technique that employs ray tracing.
-Its aim is to provide faster chrome reduction for gamut mapping using constant lightness.
+Its aim is to provide faster chroma reduction for gamut mapping using constant lightness.
 This approach specifically targets RGB gamuts, or spaces that can be represented with RGB gamuts.
 Additionally, if ColorAide can detect a linear version of the targeted RGB gamut, that version will be used automatically for best results.
-Currently ColorAide can gamut map all officially supported color spaces as they either have an RGB gamut or can be coerced into one.
+Currently, ColorAide can gamut map all officially supported color spaces as they either have an RGB gamut or can be coerced into one.

 The ray trace approach works by taking a given color and converting it to a perceptual Lab-ish or LCh-ish color space